 Where to stay in Barri Gòtic

 The Barri Gòtic, or Gothic Quarter, which spreads east from the Ramblas, forms the very heart of the old town.
-You'll find some of the best places to stay in Barcelona here.
-With buildings from the fourteenth and fifteenth centuries, most of the district is picture-perfect.
+You'll find some of the best places to stay in Barcelona here: with buildings from the 14th and 15th centuries, most of the district is picture-perfect.
 The area is full of shops, bars, restaurants, museums and galleries.
 Alongside some classy boutique choices, most of Barcelona’s cheap accommodation is found here.

 Note that the south of the Barri Gòtic is rather less gentrified.
 Be careful (without being paranoid) when coming and going after dark and take care at night in poorly lit streets.

 This Neoclassical building has been renovated by renowned Catalan architect Oriol Bohigas.
 Experience a seamless blend of the contemporary with the timeless.